Martti Ahtisaari: Youth and early career

-Martti Ahtisaari was born in Viipuri, Finland (now Vyborg, Russia).
-His father, Oiva Ahtisaari (whose grandfather Julius Marenius Adolfsen had emigrated with his parents to Finland in 1872 from Tistedalen in Southern Norway) took Finnish citizenship in 1929 and Finnicized his surname from Adolfsen in 1936.
-The Continuation War (World War II) took Martti's father to the front as an NCO army mechanic, while his mother, Tyyne, moved to Kuopio with her son to escape immediate danger from the war.
+Martti Ahtisaari was born in Viipuri, Finland (now Vyborg, Russia) on 23 June 1937.
+His father, Oiva Ahtisaari, whose grandfather Julius Marenius Adolfsen had emigrated with his parents to Kotka, Finland in 1872 from Tistedalen in Southern Norway, took Finnish citizenship in 1929 and Finnicized his surname from Adolfsen in 1935.
+Oiva was working as a NCO in the supply troops in Viipuri when Martti was born.

+The Continuation War (World War II) took Oiva Ahtisaari to the front as a non-commissioned officer army mechanic, while Martti's mother, Tyyne, moved to Kuopio with her son to escape immediate danger from the war in 1940.
 Kuopio was where Ahtisaari spent most of his childhood, eventually attending Kuopion Lyseo high school.

-In 1952, Martti Ahtisaari moved to Oulu with his family to seek employment.
+In 1952, Martti Ahtisaari moved to Oulu with his family.
 There he continued his education in high school, graduating in 1956.
 He also joined the local YMCA.
-After completing his military service (Ahtisaari holds the rank of captain in the Finnish Army Reserve), he began to study through a distance-learning course at Oulu teachers' college.
-He was able to live at home while attending the two-year course which enabled him to qualify as a primary-school teacher in 1959.
-Besides his native language, Finnish, Ahtisaari speaks Swedish, French, English, and German.
+After completing his military service (Ahtisaari held the rank of captain in the Finnish Army Reserve), he began to study at Oulu teachers' college, attending the two-year course which enabled him to qualify as a primary-school teacher in 1959.

-In 1960, he moved to Karachi, Pakistan, to lead the Swedish Pakistani Institute's physical education training establishment, where he became accustomed to a more international environment.
-In addition to managing the students' home, Ahtisaari's job involved training teachers.
-He returned to Finland in 1963, and became active in non-governmental organizations responsible for aid to developing countries.
-He joined the international students' organisation AIESEC, where he discovered new passions about diversity and diplomacy.
-In 1965, he joined the Ministry for Foreign Affairs in its Bureau for International Development Aid, eventually becoming the assistant head of the department.
-In 1968, he married Eeva Irmeli Hyvärinen.
-The couple has one son, Marko Ahtisaari, a technology entrepreneur and musician.
+In the summer of 1960, Ahtisaari signed the contract for the position of director of the Swedish Agency for International Development physical education boarding school in Karachi, Pakistan, after interviewing in Sweden and hearing about the offer announced by the YMCA in April of that year.
+There, he also trained as a teacher.

+He returned to Finland in 1963 and began his studies in the Helsinki School of Economics and soon became the Executive Director of the Helsinki International Student Club and Student International Aid, where he made friends with Namibian Nickey Iyambo.
+He also joined the international students' organisation AIESEC.
+In 1965, he joined the Ministry for Foreign Affairs in its Bureau for International Development Aid, to set up the International Development Assistance Office together with Jaakko Iloniemi, which was a pioneering office, as the Finnish presence in international cooperation in the Third World was non-existent.
+Ahtisaari remained in that office until 1972, where he served from 1971 as assistant to the director, a position he combined with his presence on the Government's Advisory Committee for Trade and Industry Affairs of Developing Countries.

 Diplomatic career

-Ahtisaari spent several years as a diplomatic representative from Finland.
-He served as Finland's Ambassador to Tanzania from 1973 to 1977.
-As UN Deputy Secretary-General 1977–1981 and as United Nations Commissioner for Namibia from 1976 to 1981, working to secure the independence of Namibia from the Republic of South Africa.

-Between 1987 and 1991 Ahtisaari was the Under-Secretary-General of the United Nations for administration and management.